-Fire in the Corner
+Fire In The Corner

 If you choose a model with built-in benches, you’ll have a handy place to sit and relax while you enjoy the flames.
-You may also add some plants and lounge chairs around the pit to make the backyard more accommodating.
+You can also add some plants and lounge chairs around the pit to make the backyard more accommodating.

 Battery-Operated Fire Pit

-Pastel Fire Pit
+Oversized White Fire Pit

 Iron Fire Bowl